willisc7/pop-stats/README.md

 From the root dir of the app:

-`$ docker build -t covidstats -f docker/pythonalpine.Dockerfile . && docker run --rm -p 8080:8080 -e PORT=8080 covidstats`
+`$ docker build -t popstats -f docker/pythonalpine.Dockerfile . && docker run --rm -p 8080:8080 -e PORT=8080 popstats`

 The app will be available on localhost port 8080 (e.g., `http://0.0.0.0:8080`)